MichaelSolati/geofirestore-js/README.md

 ### `limit()`

 The `limit` filtering method is exposed through GeoFirestore, however there are some unique considerations when using it.
 Limits on geoqueries are applied based on the distance from the center.
 Geoqueries require an aggregation of queries.
 When performing a geoquery the library applies the limit on the client.
 This may mean you are loading to the client more documents then you intended.
 Use with this performance limitation in mind.

+## Upgrading

+GeoFirestore v4.0.0+ is incompatiable with previous versions.
+To migrate an older GeoFirestore collection please [try using this script](https://gist.github.com/MichaelSolati/874543594145fa29691b883835a73460).
+Be sure to read over it before executing it, it is a use at your own risk bit of code.

 ## Contributing